 Sometimes intuition will speak through the messages that are downloaded straight into your mind, often as fully formed ideas, a sharp sense of knowing or so-called “clear knowledge”.
 Try to remember exactly how you felt when having your perceptual experience.
 Recall as many details as possible.
 The more you can get in touch with the part of you that tried to warn you, the more you’ll trust it next time.

 Dedicate 15 to 30 minutes a day to listening to your intuition and asking questions.
-Messages from the intuition are not loud, so practice mindfulness by being present in the moment and letting go of your thoughts.
-Focus on your breathing, stay still and carefully listen to your inner guidance.
+Messages from intuition are not loud, so practice mindfulness by being present in the moment and letting go of your thoughts.
+Focus on your breathing, stay still, and carefully listen to your inner guidance.

 3. Memorize Dreams and Visions

 When our cognitive mind is busy, it can interfere with the messages from the intuition and subconscious mind.
-During sleep, your cognitive mind rests allowing the subconscious mind to work with intuition.
-Try to memorize your dreams and visions, write it down and see what type of messages it delivers.
+During sleep, your cognitive mind rests, allowing the subconscious mind to work with intuition.
+Try to memorize your dreams and visions, write them down, and see what type of messages it delivers.

 4. Get Creative

 Creative activities help to connect with our inner voice.
 Certain activities like painting, drawing, or journaling will quiet the cognitive mind and open up your intuition.
 The trick is to write a bit faster than normal and write before you start to think.

 Ask your subconscious a question and write about things that inspire you.
 You could also write down questions for yourself, such as ‘How am I feeling about this situation, or about this person?’, then write the first thing that comes to mind.
 Eventually, with more practice, you will become more aware of the way you hear or sense your information.